PacoSLO/wrtDASH/README.md

 ## The project is still work in progress...

 ### Instalation:
 Project runs on Flask inv.
 And it's running with a Gunicorn via a script on a Ubuntu LXC Container 2C/1GB Ram 30GB Disk space.
+So you need some server or try host it on a openwrt router if you have a beast one :)
 If you have any suggetions what more to add join my discord.
 I will upload the code soon.
 When everything is double checked.